auitenbroek1/hive-studio-installer/README.md

 echo "✅ Cleanup completed - close terminal and open fresh one before reinstalling"
 ```

-**Usage**: Copy the entire block above and paste it as one command.
-It will:
-1. Backup your current `.zshrc`
-2. Remove all Hive Studio configurations
-3. Remove conflicting aliases
-4. Clean both zsh and bash configs
-5. Reload your shell
-6. Confirm completion

-After running this cleanup, **close your terminal completely** and open a fresh terminal window before running the installer again.
+Then close your terminal completely and run the installer again.

 ---